figma/dev-mode-mcp-server-guide/README.md

 **Image settings**

-- **Use placeholder images:** Skips image extraction and adds generic placeholders instead - helpful if you prefer swapping them manually in code.

 - **Use local image server**: Hosts images on a local server with URLs like `http://localhost:3845/assets/89f254d1a998c9a6d1d324d43c73539c3993b16e.png`.

 - **Download**: Saves images directly to disk.

+- **(DEPRECATED) Use placeholder images:** Skips image extraction and adds generic placeholders instead - helpful if you prefer swapping them manually in code.

 **Enable Code Connect**